3DCP-TUe/DFC.data/docs/inline_online_measurements/slugs_test.md

 ## Description of the data source

 Upon extrusion, material droplets are analyzed using the "slugs test", where a load cell measures the droplet mass as it falls into a bucket placed on a load cell, and a camera captures images to estimate its volume under the assumption of axisymmetry, for details see [Bos & Wolfs (2022)](https://doi.org/10.1007/978-3-031-06116-5_67).
 From the droplet mass, the tensile strength and mass flow rate are predicted.
 Additionally, the density and volumetric flow rate are calculated from the droplet mass and volume.
+The use of the camera and image analysis are optional and the corresponding files are not present when the camera is not used.

 ## Data collection